Security

 Dependencies

-• Vercel — hosting, edge delivery, environment variables.
+- Vercel — hosting, edge delivery, environment secrets.

-All of them are SOC 2 Type II or equivalent.
-Dependency updates for the app itself are reviewed and deployed through a standard CI flow.
+All are SOC 2 Type II (or equivalent) and reviewed when they change.
+Application dependencies are reviewed and deployed through a standard CI flow.

-If you think you've found a security issue on the site, please email rick@rickpollick.com with “security” in the subject.
+If you think you've found a security issue on the site, please use the report form and pick Security vulnerability as the category.
 Include enough detail to reproduce the issue — we'll acknowledge receipt within a business day and keep you updated through the fix.
 Please give us a reasonable window to remediate before any public disclosure.